BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.CreateTableCommand.md

           }
         },
         "Options": {
           "description": "The type of table it is (QuickMode ?
 RegisteredMode ?)
-See 'BluffinMuffin.Protocol.DataTypes.LobbyOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.Options.GameTypeOptions",
+See 'BluffinMuffin.Protocol.DataTypes.Options.LobbyOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.Options.GameTypeOptions",
           "properties": {
             "OptionType": {